What Is Mindfulness?

 - Learn to live in the present moment instead of so much in the past

-There are many different ways to engage in mindfulness to help ground you and be present in your life.
-Mindful practices are simple to enact, but it takes practice to integrate them into your daily life for long-term wellness.
+There are many different ways to engage in mindfulness to help ground us and be present in our daily lives.
+Mindful practices are simple to put into action, but it takes practice to integrate them into daily life for long-term wellness.

 Some Examples of Mindful Practices Include: